Sant Andreu Jazz Band: History

 2010 was a breakthrough year for the band, with appearances at more than 20 festivals including Valls, Terrassa, Girona, Barcelona, Platja d'Aro, and venues like el Jamboree, Palau de la Música Catalana, JazzSi, Hotel Casa Fuster, featuring international performers like Dick Oatts, Ken Peplowski, Bobby Gordon, Perico Sambeat, Ignasi Terraza, Matthew Simon, and Esteve Pi.
 The band also released their second recording Jazzing vol.2.

 In 2012 the film director Ramón Tort made the documentary A film about kids and music based on the band's work and efforts.
 The film was awarded best feature film at the Lights.
 Camera.
 Help. festival in Austin, Texas, US in 2013.

+In 2021, Sant Andreu Jazz Band celebrated their 15-year-anniversary with concerts during the Barcelona jazz festivals.
+They received the 2021 Alícia prize "for the Educational Project", awarded by the Acadèmia Catalana de la Música.